jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/stack/ubiquiti.md

 [Ubiquiti][UBIQUITI]
-EdgeRouter 8 is the router we mainly use to create VPN tunnels with some clients.
+EdgeRouter 8 is the router we mainly use to create VPN tunnels with some clients, and for direct access with some clients via MPLS.

 ## Usage